Send Money at Victoria Texas Jail, TX.

 Quick Facts

-• You typically must be an approved sender (for example on the inmate’s Approved Visitation or Telephone List) before deposits will be accepted.
+• You typically must be on the inmate's Approved Visitation or Telephone List before depositing funds.

 Common Questions